 5 Steps for New Pet and New Business Success

-Few things in life are sweeter than welcoming a new pet to the family.
+Few things in life are sweeter than welcoming a new pet into the family.
 It can be difficult, though, to balance both a new pet and a new business.
-Follow these steps from to successfully manage both.
+Follow these steps to successfully manage both.

 1. Choose the Right Pet